 Power Control

 Power control is an optional DPP process.
-When power control is not enabled, the DPP terminal is configured for fixed TX power (typically Max TX power) and the Automatic Gain Control (AGC) at the peer DPP terminal adjusts its gain to attempt to optimize its CINR.
+When power control is not enabled, the DPP SS is configured for fixed TX power (typically Max TX power) and the Automatic Gain Control (AGC) at the peer DPP SS adjusts its gain to attempt to optimize its CINR.

-The objective of the power control is to minimize self-interference by reduction in TX power as much as possible subject to CINR and/or RSSI criteria at the peer DPP terminal.
+The objective of the power control is to minimize self-interference by reduction in TX power as much as possible subject to CINR and/or RSSI criteria at the peer DPP SS.
 The criteria is vendor specific.
-The receiving DPP terminal sends a Measurement Report message (the same message type as used for LA) which includes the RSSI, so that the transmitting terminal can use this RSSI measurement to compare it with the target RSSI and do the delta power correction in the next transmission.
+The receiving DPP SS sends a Measurement Report message (the same message type as used for LA) which includes the RSSI, so that the transmitting SS can use this RSSI measurement to compare it with the target RSSI and do the delta power correction in the next transmission.
 The power control process (if present) must be designed to work synergistically with the LA process.

 The measurement report structure is defined in section 9.1.3 .